-- work 15-18 hours per week or the equivalent for the academic year or in some cases for 11 month period depending on they type of assistantship (including days when there are no classes but the University is open - e.g., the January Break).
+- requires work for 15-18 hours per week or the equivalent for the academic year, or in some cases for an 11-month period, depending on they type of assistantship (including days when there are no classes but the University is open - e.g., the January Break).

 GSAS DISTINGUSIHED AID:

 - may be offered to qualified students in select programs or to match aid from research grants of faculty members.